Skip to content

 Create action example

-A create action that uses generated code, siExec and a secret to create an AWS RDS cluster:
+A create action that uses generated code, siExec and a secret to create an AWS EKS cluster:

 typescript